CCCofficial/MDML-WntWls-Protein_Interactions/README.md

 	- ```gridsearch_final_stratified_2.pkl```: 3rd iteration of grid search

 ##### 09_model_eval
 This directory contains code to generate a learning curve and performs permutation feature importance.
+This directory contains code to generate a learning curve and performs permutation feature importance.
 - ```compute_and_plot_learning_curve.py```: Get the learning curve with optimized parameters
 - ```compute_feature_importances.ipynb```: Compute permutation feature importance